Higher, Adult, and Lifelong Education

-Dr. Austin has served as a faculty leader in a number of roles at her university, and she is Past-President of the Association for the Study of Higher Education (ASHE).
-She also was a Fulbright Fellow in South Africa (1998), and she has continued for more than a decade and a half to work closely with the senior leadership team at Nelson Mandela Metropolitan University in South Africa on organizational change and faculty issues as well as strategies for strengthening teaching and learning.
-She also was a co-founder and has served for more than a dozen years as a Co-PI and now as a senior leader of the Center for the Integration of Research, Teaching, and Learning (CIRTL), a collaboration supported by the National Science Foundation and now involving 46 research universities; CIRTL’s mission is to prepare doctoral students in science, technology, engineering, and mathematics as excellent teachers.
-Recently, she has been the Principal Investigator of a five-year National Science Foundation-funded grant to study organizational change strategies to create more inclusive campus environments and to support the success of women scholars in STEM fields, resulting in a recently published book, co-authored by Sandra Laursen and Ann Austin, called Building Gender Equity in the Academy: Institutional Strategies for Change, (2020).
+Dr. Austin is Past-President of the Association for the Study of Higher Education (ASHE).
+She also was a Fulbright Fellow in South Africa (1998), and she has continued for more than two decades to work closely with the senior leadership team at Nelson Mandela Metropolitan University in South Africa on organizational change and faculty issues as well as strategies for strengthening teaching and learning.
+She also was a co-founder and has served for almost 20 years as a Co-PI and now as a senior leader of the Center for the Integration of Research, Teaching, and Learning (CIRTL), a collaboration supported by the National Science Foundation to prepare doctoral students as effective teachers and now involving approximately 40 research universities Recently, she has been the Principal Investigator of a multi-year National Science Foundation-funded grant to study organizational change strategies to create more inclusive campus environments and to support the success of women scholars in STEM fields, resulting in a recently published book, co-authored by Sandra Laursen and Ann Austin, called Building Gender Equity in the Academy: Institutional Strategies for Change, (2020).
 She is also PI of an NSF-funded project on networks that foster change in higher education, and one of the PIs on a collaborative project on reform of teaching evaluation.

 Her work is widely published, including Promoting Evidence-Based Change in Undergraduate Science Education (Board on Science Education, 2011), Rethinking Faculty Work: Higher Education's Strategic Imperative (2007), Educating Integrated Professionals: Theory and Practice on Preparation for the Professoriate (2008), and, as well as other books, articles, chapters, and monographs concerning higher education issues in the United States and in international contexts.
 She has served as a consultant for higher education institutions and national associations and agencies within the United States and a number of other countries, including Australia, Canada, China, Egypt, Finland, India, Malaysia, Oman, Thailand, the Philippines, South Africa, the United Arab Emirates, and Vietnam.